 In addition to the workshop, participants will attend a full performance of Madama Butterfly at its final dress rehearsal.

 A guided backstage tour conducted by Assistant Stage Manager Tony Zanghi prior to the performance will give participants insight into the behind-the-scenes preparations for staging the production (optional).

 » Read the Fact Sheet

 » Read the FAQs

 » Read more about The Princeton Festival’s production of Madama Butterfly

 Dr. Rochelle Ellis is an Adjunct Associate Professor of Voice at Westminster Choir College of Rider University, and a Lecturer of Voice at Princeton University.

-In addition, Dr. Ellis serves as a vocal consultant for Trenton Children’s Chorus and teaches in the Westminster Conservatory Summer Vocal Institutes for middle school and high school students.
+In addition, Dr. Ellis serves as Music Director for Trenton Children’s Chorus and teaches in the Westminster Conservatory Summer Vocal Institutes for middle school and high school students.

 Kyle Masson is a singer and doctoral candidate in Historical Musicology at Princeton University.
 From 2013-2015, Kyle was Associate Director and then Director of the Education and Outreach Team, Castleton Opera Festival in Virginia.